vintlang/vintlang/repl/docs/en/for.md

 ### Dictionaries

-Nuru allows you to iterate over both the value or the key-value pair of an iterable.
+vint allows you to iterate over both the value or the key-value pair of an iterable.
 To iterate over just the values, use one temporary identifier:

 ```s
 kamusi = {"a": "andaa", "b": "baba"}